dotnet/docs/docs/core/compatibility/sdk/7.0/custom-serialization.md

 ## New behavior

-MSBuild will no longer support this mechanism, so code that used custom types derived from BuildEventArgs and ITaskItem directly may fail unexpectedly.
+MSBuild will no longer support this mechanism, so code that used custom types derived from BuildEventArgs and ITaskItem may fail.

 ## Reason for change